The United States Of Metal: The Best Band From Every State In America

 Since 2009, the co-ed duo known as Wolvserpent has honed a mix of doom, drone, black metal, and classical minimalism that sounds more like a Norwegian forest than Boise, Idaho.
 Their thoughtful, spiritual, and terrifyingly haunting music is to be enjoyed in a quiet, dark room – but not for too long, if one values one’s sanity.

 The genre of industrial metal is more or less synonymous with Al Jourgensen’s Ministry.
 Originally a bouncy, ’80s-entrenched synth-pop duo, Ministry’s sound shifted dramatically on its second and third records, and has continued to descend down a darker and heavier path ever since.

 Required Listening: ΚΕΦΑΛΗΞΘ (Psalm 69) (1992)

 Though perhaps better known in Europe than in the U.S., this influential Indianapolis-based outfit was crucial to the doom metal genre as a whole for the better part of 15 years.
 A must-listen for any riff-hungry stoner who thinks Black Sabbath makes for easy listening.

 Required Listening: Conquerer (2008)

-When Slipknot dropped their debut full-length in 1999, it signaled the end of nu-metal as we nu it.
-Incorporating elements of death and speed metal, pop hooks, and a live show featuring nine insane masked members that had seemingly escaped a mental hospital in Des Moines, Slipknot inevitably changed the face of metal.
+When Slipknot dropped their debut full-length in 1999, it signalled the end of nu-metal as we knew it.
+Incorporating elements of death and speed metal, pop hooks, and a live show featuring nine insane masked members that had seemingly escaped an institution in Des Moines, Slipknot inevitably changed the face of metal.

 Required Listening: Slipknot (1999)